gt3/ultra-router/README.md

 ### USP
 - Framework agnostic
   - Independent of rendering or view layer
-  - Built for React, Preact, et al., but adaptable for Vue.js, Polymer, Angular oob
 - Compliments component-based architecture
   - Use conventions to map url string to component (sub)trees
 - Extensible and Compact
   - Composable API provides clear separation between route configuration and runtime to avail maximum reuse and target different environments
-  - Ideal for progressive web apps
+  - Ideal for mobile and progressive web apps
     - No runtime dependencies
     - 5k > ultra (> preact)
     - Code splitting friendly